okx/okexchain-docs/oktc-solutions/oktc-liquid-staking/liquid-staking.md

 ## How to claim OKT

-1. After the waiting period, head to the OKTC Liquid Staking protocol page: [Here](/oktc/liquid-staking/claim)
+1. After the waiting period, head to the OKTC Liquid Staking protocol page's **Claim** tab: [here](https://www.okx.com/oktc/liquid-staking/claim)
 2. Connect your wallet and make sure you switch to the OKTC network.
 3. You could see `Total claimable funds` and `Pending amount` OKT amounts in the `Claim` tab.
 4. Click the `Claim All` button, and confirm the transaction in the wallet.